-- 4. Late Assignment Policy There is no late work accepted for this course. - 5.
-Make-up Policy There is no make-up policy for this course. - 6.
+- 4. Late Assignment Policy There is no late work accepted for this course without prior consent from the instructor.
+If you are going to submit an assignment late, contact the instructor before the assignment is due. - 5.
+Make-up Policy There is no make-up policy for this course unless granted by the instructor prior to the due date. - 6.
 Ally Center Statement The Ally Center is LBC | Capital's hub for academic services, resources, and accessibility.
 The academic services include disability services, writing services, and academic mentoring services and are available at no additional cost.
 To schedule an online or on-campus appointment, or for information regarding resources, locations, and hours of operation, visit lbc.edu/ally. - a.
 Disability Services LBC | Capital is committed to creating an educational environment that is inclusive and accessible, in compliance with the guidelines of the ADA and Section 504 of the Rehabilitation Act.
 Students choosing to disclose a disability must contact the Disability Services Office to discuss reasonable accommodations.

 After speaking with the student and reviewing documentation, reasonable accommodations will be determined.
 It is in the student's best interest to contact the Disability Services Office as early as possible prior to each new term since professors cannot provide accommodations without verification from the DSO and accommodations cannot be applied retroactively.
-More information and disclosure forms are available at <a href="https://linearchy.org/l b.
-Writing Services - The Writing Center is available to help any LBC | Capital student with writing assignments from any course.
-Students can schedule a one-on-one appointment with professional personnel or peer mentors at any point in the writing process.
-Writing Services include: assistance in brainstorming and outlining, development of ideas, critique of partial or full drafts, and/or review of formatting and citations.
-Appointments are available both on campus and online.
-A variety of writing resources are available at lbc.edu/ally.
+More information and disclosure forms are available at lbc.edu/ally.